13rac1/rjsmake/example/basic/index.md

 # Basic Usage

-1. Install pandoc, make, wget, and tar.
+1. Install pandoc, make, curl, and tar.
 2. Download the repository ZIP.
 3. Edit the *index.md*.
 4. Build the presentation by typing `make`